Ahmmed2/NTI_Final-Project/DC Motor.md

 1. Connect VCC and GND to the power supply.
 - DC Motor VCC pin to power supply positive terminal (Power Supply)
-- DC Motor GND pin to power supply negative terminal (Ground) 2 .Connect control pins to the microcontroller or motor driver.
+- DC Motor GND pin to power supply negative terminal (Ground)

+2. Connect control pins to the microcontroller or motor driver.
 - DC Motor IN1 pin to microcontroller GPIO pin or motor driver input pin
 - DC Motor IN2 pin to microcontroller GPIO pin or motor driver input pin
 - DC Motor PWM pin to microcontroller PWM output pin or motor driver PWM input pin